zurichat/zc_main/.github/pull_request_template.md

 [ ] - Not correct; marked as **not** done
 -->

-- [] My code follows the code style of this project.
+- [ ] My code follows the code style of this project.
-- [] This PR does not contain plagiarized content.
+- [ ] This PR does not contain plagiarized content.
-- [] The title and description of the PR is clear and explains the approach.
+- [ ] The title and description of the PR is clear and explains the approach.
+- [ ] I am making a pull request against the **dev branch** (left side).
+- [ ] My commit messages styles matches our requested structure.
+- [ ] My code additions will fail neither code linting checks nor unit test.
+- [ ] I am only making changes to files I was requested to.

 # Screenshots/ Videos